ZwenDo/Restrikt/README.md

 }
 ```

+### PackagePrivate annotation

+Because sometimes you just want to hide code to the outside of your package, and because Kotlin doesn't provide a
+`package-private` visibility modifier, Restrikt plugin provides a `PackagePrivate` annotation to hide symbols from
+outside of their package.

 ### Important notes

-- All hidden elements will still be accessible at runtime, meaning that already compiled code will still be able to
+- All elements hidden by a 'Hide' annotation will still be accessible at runtime, meaning that already compiled code
-  access it ;
+  will still be able to access it ;
-- Symbols hidden from Kotlin will still be accessible at compile-time from Kotlin sources in the same package.
+- Symbols hidden from Kotlin will still be accessible at compile-time from Kotlin sources in the same class (there is
+  some very specific exceptions but the only access that always work is from the same class).
+- Most IDEs won't warn you on the usage of a symbol made package-private by the `@PackagePrivate` annotation.
+However,
+  at runtime, you will get an `IllegalAccessError` if you try to access it from outside of its package.

 ## Known issues